 All About Poplar Wood

 Poplar wood is the wood that comes from the Liriodendron tulipifera or the tuliptree.
-It also includes names such as the American tulip tree, tulipwood, tulip tree, tulip poplar, whitewood, fiddle tree, and yellow poplar.
-It may also be known by its Miami-Illinois name, “Oonseentia”.
+Poplar has a few varieties and also includes names such as the American tulip tree, tulipwood, tulip tree, tulip poplar, whitewood, fiddle tree, and yellow poplar.
+It may also be known by its Miami-Illinois name, “Poinsettia”.

 Poplar wood typically has a straight and uniform grain.
 It is sometimes used as a substitute for walnut and other finer hardwoods, although a trained eye will quickly pick up the differences.

-Top tip: If you want to mimic the look of another wood, such as walnut, by using poplar, test your stain to make sure you have the right color.
+Top tip: If you want to use poplar to mimic the look of another wood like maple, test your stain to make sure you have the right color for your poplar wood stain.
 Use scraps of the same poplar boards you will be using in the project, and remember to apply a few coats of pre-stain wood conditioner before applying your test stains.

 Density: 540 on the Janka scale.